Bannockburn Pinot Noir 2002 Magnum

 - Tasting Notes

 Primarily MV6 clone of Pinot Noir grown at our Olive Tree Hill vineyard, planted in 1976.
 The soils are predominantly volcanic, dark loam and clay over limestone base.
+Poor weather during flowering reduced the crop to about 1 ton/acre.
 Hand harvested in March.

 - Fruit in excellent condition was fermented utilising indigenous yeast, punchdowns occurring 2 or 3 times a day for 25 days.
 Pressed to tank, then racked to barriques (Damy cooperage, 25% new) for élevage.